anderson-aristotle/ruby-hash/README.md

 ### Lab: Hash Literal

-In [lib/lab.rb](lib/lab.rb) create a hash using the literal syntax for assigning the keys `:sq_ft` `:pets_allowed` with a type-appropriate value of your choice.
-Then assign a default of `[]` to the hash and make sure that accessing non-existing keys return the default.
+In [lib/lab.rb](lib/lab.rb) create a hash using the literal syntax and assign the keys `:sq_ft` and `:pets_allowed`, each with a type-appropriate value of your choice.
+Then assign a default value of `[]` to the hash and make sure that accessing non-existing keys return the default value.

 ## Assigning and Accessing Elements in a Ruby Hash